Jonathan Royce Hostettler: Overcoming many hurdles

 swissinfo.ch: Why are you Swiss?
 What kind of relationship do you have towards Switzerland?

 Jonathan Royce Hostettler: I am Swiss-German on the side of my father, Douglas Joel Hostettler.
 He had been to Switzerland when he was a young boy helping out with the farm of his grandparents.
-But after his grandparents died in the US, he no longer went to Switzerland.
-We lost contact with my extended family, but my dad has worked on a family tree so I was able to reconnect with my family over there through Facebook.
+But after his grandparents died, he no longer went to Switzerland.
+We lost contact with my extended family, but my father had worked on a family tree, so I was able to reconnect with my family over there through Facebook.
 This happened when I was in college two years ago.
-I have a family crest and still want to find more about it.
+I have a family crest, and still want to find out more about it.

-The relationship that I have with Switzerland is very strong even though I am an American.
-I choose Switzerland as my home and it is where my heart is.
-I have family in Bern, Thurgau, St Gallen: My great-great grandfather (Niklaus Hostettler) was married three times with different wives and had 17 children in total.
+The relationship that I have with Switzerland is very strong even though I am American.
+I want to choose Switzerland as my home.
+It is where my heart is.
+I have lots of family in Bern, Thurgau, St Gallen.
+My great great grandfather (Niklaus Hostettler) was married three times and had 17 children in all.

 swissinfo.ch: When did you start to feel Swiss?
 Why are you interested in Switzerland?

-J.R.H.: I started to feel Swiss-German when I was in the sixth grade of middle school.
-It was then my mom told me about my dad that I got very interested in learning and studying about Switzerland (mostly history).
+J.R.H.: I started to feel Swiss when I was in the sixth grade.
+It was then that my Mom told me about my Dad.
+I got very interested in learning and studying about Switzerland (mostly history).
 I am interested in Switzerland because it is such a beautiful country and I admire the culture, as it is a part of me.

 I am a junior at Covenant College studying biblical studies with a concentration in missions, and currently I know how to speak enough German, but not fluently, and so I will be working on getting German up to fluency.